Homological dimensions and abelian model structures on chain complexes: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Professor Andr\'e Joyal of the Department of Mathematics at UQ\`AM, for his support, his very constructive suggestions, and for patiently listening to my ideas.
-I would also like to thank ISM-CIRGET for its ongoing support, and for providing one of the best environments for research.
+The author would like to thank Professor Andr\'e Joyal of the Department of Mathematics at UQ\`AM, for his support and suggestions, and his enlightening introduction to the theory of modules over ringoids.
+This work has been financially supported by scholarships from ISM-CIRGET and Fondation de l'UQ\`AM.